-The Failure to Report Death of Prisoner crime in the state of Texas makes it crime for people who are required to investigate deaths in a detention facility to fail to report a death of a prisoner, fail to investigate a death of a prisoner, or fail to include facts in the investigation of the death of a prisoner.
-Learn more detailed information about the Failure to Report Death of Prisoner offense below.
+The Texas Failure to Report Death of Prisoner law makes it crime for people who are required to investigate deaths in a detention facility to fail to report a death of a prisoner, fail to investigate a death of a prisoner, or fail to include facts in the investigation of the death of a prisoner.

-Failure to Report Death of Prisoner is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 39 “Abuse Of Office.”
+The Penal Code codifies the Texas Failure to Report Death of Prisoner law under Title 8 “Offenses Against Public Administration,” Chapter 39 “Abuse Of Office.”
+Learn more about the Texas offense of Failure to Report Death of Prisoner below.

 What is the current Texas law about Failure to Report Death of Prisoner?